-Don't lose sight of your eye safety practices in the workplace
+Don't lose sight of your eye safety practices

 "Our eyes are our windows to the world."
 It's a common, yet incredibly true phrase that we are all familiar with.
 Our eyes are remarkable and wonderful organs in our bodies.
 Through them, we experience and interpret the events around us, earn our livings, pursue leisure activities, and enrich our lives.